 The Jewish people have such a day.
 In fact, it is the day on which we became a people.
-The day is Shavuot, on which, 3,332 years ago, G-d came down onto Mount Sinai and gave us His holiest gift, the Torah.
+The day is Shavuot, on which, 3,333 years ago, G-d came down onto Mount Sinai and gave us His holiest gift, the Torah.
 He spoke to us.

-In these challenging times, with the world as we know it so suddenly changed and shaken up, tuning in to these personal moments and private celebrations become more important than ever.
-Our lives on a public scale have been slowed down, and those private interactions and deeply personal events take on new meaning as we each learn to celebrate and be thankful for the blessings in our lives.
+Over the last year, the world as we know it, so suddenly changed and as things slowly begin to get back to normal, private interactions and deeply personal events take on new meaning as we each learn to celebrate and be thankful for the blessings in our lives.

-Let's each take the time to truly celebrate Shavuot this year, to tune into our relationship with G-d and feel the greatest of blessings He's given us, the ability to connect with Him and feel His presence in our day-to-day lives, no matter how turbulent.
+Let us each take the time to truly celebrate Shavuot this year, to tune into our relationship with G-d and feel the greatest of blessings He's given us, the ability to connect with Him and feel His presence in our day-to-day lives, no matter how turbulent.